-What started as an idea among co-workers has grown into a multi-million dollar international day of fundraising, a trending hashtag (#GivingTuesday), and essentially a holiday of its own in the nonprofit sector.
+Now in its 10th year, the annual global day of giving takes place on the Tuesday after Thanksgiving in the United States.
+What started as an idea among co-workers has grown into a trending hashtag and essentially a holiday of its own in the social-impact sector.

-This year, Giving Tuesday falls on November 28 (tomorrow!).
-It’s not too late to make plans for a meaningful Giving Tuesday 2017, and if you’re currently looking for a job, marking Giving Tuesday can also help you in your search.
+This year, Giving Tuesday falls on November 29 (tomorrow!).
+It’s not too late to participate, and if you’re currently looking for a job, marking the day can also help you in your search.

-To be clear: We’re not suggesting that donating money to an organization you’d like to work for will help you get the job.
-Instead, here are three non-monetary ways to mark Giving Tuesday that can make you a stronger job candidate and help you find the right social-impact job.
+To be clear, we’re not suggesting that donating money to an organization you’d like to work for will help you get the job.
+Instead, here are three non-monetary ways to celebrate the day that can make you a stronger candidate and help you find the right social-impact job.

-Learn more about Giving Tuesday and its impact on the nonprofit sector
+1. Learn about Giving Tuesday’s impact on the nonprofit sector

-This knowledge is going to be extra beneficial if you’re applying for a development or social media position because you’d probably have a role in the organization’s Giving Tuesday campaign.
-Brushing up on these facts can also help you feel at ease when you’re networking with other development or social media professionals around this time of year.
+If they have a newsletter, subscribe and keep track of their marketing efforts and how they communicate with potential donors.
+This knowledge is going to be extra beneficial if you’re applying for a development or social media position because you’d probably have a role in the annual campaign.

-If you find yourself in an interview around Giving Tuesday 2017, you could suggest ways to improve or build on the organization’s campaign next year.
+If you find yourself in an interview, you could suggest ways to improve or build on the organization’s campaign next year.
 Just be careful when making suggestions because you don’t have all the knowledge about the organization’s goals, capabilities, and procedures.
-You want to strike a balance between demonstrating your expertise without presuming that you know everything about the organization and can do a better job than they do.
+You want to strike a balance between demonstrating your expertise without presuming that you know everything about the organization and can do a better job than them.

-But don’t feel obligated to participate in the organization’s campaign.
-By passively following their #GivingTuesday campaign, you can gain insight while maintaining boundaries between your personal social media presence and that of the organization.
+Checking out the social media presence of an organization is an easy way to gain insight into how they communicate with supporters, but don’t feel obligated to interact with them.
+By passively following their #GivingTuesday campaigns, you can find out important information while still maintaining boundaries between your social media presence and that of the organization.

-Pro Tip: Following a #GivingTuesday social media campaign also gives you something specific about an organization’s work to reference in a cover letter or interview.
-Did you like the selfie campaign they encouraged donors to participate in?
+Pro Tip: Following a social media campaign also gives you something specific to reference in a cover letter or interview.
+Did you like the selfie campaign an organization implemented?
 Let them know, and explain what you liked about it!

 Much of the narrative around Giving Tuesday is about giving money, but you can also give your time.
 Volunteering is a great way to gain valuable skills and get to know an organization, and it can even lead to a job opportunity down the road.

-Follow these steps to explore how to give your time on Giving Tuesday:
+Follow these steps to explore how to give your time:

-- First, ask yourself what you want out of a Giving Tuesday volunteer opportunity.
-Are you looking for a one-time volunteer opportunity or a longer-term commitment?
+- First, ask yourself what you want out of a volunteer opportunity.
+Are you looking for a one-time commitment or a longer-term responsibility?
 Is there a specific skill you’re hoping to learn, or a specific type of work you want to do?
-There are many different types of volunteer opportunities, and getting clear on your goals before you start contacting organizations can help ensure that the volunteer opportunity you choose is the best one for you.
+There are many different types of volunteer opportunities, and getting clear on your goals before you start contacting organizations can help ensure that the one you choose is the best one for you.

-- If you’re not sure where you want to volunteer, you can check the Giving Tuesday list of participating organizations or search for volunteer opportunities on Idealist.org.
+- If you’re not sure where you want to volunteer, search for opportunities on Idealist.

-- If you already have an organization in mind, contact the person who manages volunteers and ask about volunteer opportunities on Giving Tuesday, or in general.
+- If you already have an organization in mind, contact the person who manages volunteers and ask about available opportunities.
 Our Get Started Volunteering guide has a list of questions you can ask when evaluating a volunteer opportunity.

-No matter how you choose to mark Giving Tuesday 2017, we hope you find it fulfilling.
-And if any of these tips helps you get a job, let us know!
+No matter how you choose to mark Giving Tuesday 2022, we hope you find it fulfilling.
+And if any of these tips helps you land a job, let us know!

 Did you enjoy this post?
 There's plenty more where this came from!
 Subscribe here for updates.